alexandra-furlong/zendesk-app/README.md

 # Zendesk-App

 A lightweight frontend application that mimics a Zendesk sidebar app.
 It displays ticket info and a computed priority score based on defined logic.

+Please note this app has been packaged and uploaded to zendesk as a private app under the name <ins>Ticket Priority Assistant</ins>, but I can share my app_id or login information if needed.

 [Figma Project Link](https://www.figma.com/design/HnxQB4QHWhnraKlOw95ar2/Zendesk-App?node-id=0-1&t=pF52ebFn1KM0vs5y-1)